joeytwiddle/ut99-map-cleaner/README.md

 It takes a t3d file as input, and produces a t3d file as output.

+This may or may not help to resolve your map's HOM issues.
+It will quite likely mess up the textures of any brushes which it has changed.

+Project status: Very basic beta

 ## Usage

 You can use the [web version here](./ut99-map-cleaner.html).
 Simply copy and paste your t3d file.